 Excessive production of melanin, which determines skin coloration, causes uneven skin tones and hyperpigmentation.
 Look for products that have increased sun protection, as well as brightening properties, like an ampoule which helps correct skin issues with a concentration of nutrients.

 Skin loses moisture and natural sebum production decreases over time, which causes wrinkles and fine lines.
 Buildup of free radicals, sun damage, and collagen breakdown are also of concern.
 Look for products that help regenerate skin and target damaged skin cells, including eye creams and serums which moisturize, nourish, and firm skin.
 Check out: Miracle 10, Gold Caviar

 Skin care products are specifically formulated to address certain skin concerns for your skin’s needs.
 Using the wrong products could be more than just an inefficient choice - the wrong product could irritate, exacerbate, and even create skin troubles.
 For instance, acne is caused by different circumstances, including hormonal cycles, diet, and disruptions to normal skin functions, and others.
 Misidentifying your skin condition and changing your skin care routine to include products formulated for acne-prone skin may throw off your regular skin balance, creating new troubles.

 Finally, look at the big picture.
 Identifying your skin by focusing on one or two problems or needs could cause you to treat the symptom, but not the underlying causes or overall skin health.
-Our next blog for SKIN CONFUSION will walk you through how to build a routine that is customizable to your unique skin and concerns.
+Our next blog for Demystifying Routine will walk you through how to build a routine that is customizable to your unique skin and concerns.